 Can your technicians make the replace-or-repair decision?

-If you engage in any maintenance, you will want to ensure your technicians can make the replace-or-repair decision before complete system failure of key components takes place.
+If you engage in maintenance practices, you will want to ensure your technicians can make the replace-or-repair decision¹ before complete system failure of key components takes place.
 The easiest way to manage this risk is with vibration analysis.